0neye/Role-Request-Voting/README.md

 Watches a forum channel for new threads, then posts a message in the thread where users can vote on the role request.
 Waits a certain amount of time and then ends the voting period, handing out the role if needed.
 Updates the original message with results.
+Moderators and Paragons (highest role) can end votes early with their outcome of choice.
+This effectively allows Paragons to retain veto power on role requests.

 Examples below: